-- 1. Open the air control all the way (pull out). - 2.
-Open the door slightly.
-Let the airflow inside the firebox to stabilize before opening the doors fully. - 3.
-Load wood onto the fire.
+- 1 Open the air control (pull it out).

+- 2 Open the bypass (pull it out).

+- 3 Open the door slightly.
+Allow the airflow inside the firebox to stabilize before opening the doors fully.

+- 4 Load wood onto the fire.

 Overnight Burn